 I am Monitoring and Evaluation Officer at Namati.
 My work focuses on helping to develop and maintain the strength of Namati's research and monitoring and evaluation systems.

-As the Network Officer, Michael organizes, promotes, and documents learning initiatives within the Global Legal Empowerment Network.
-This includes learning exchanges, the resource library, the annual Legal Empowerment Leadership Course, the Justice Prize, and technical services such as Lawyers for Resource Justice.
+As the Network Manager, Michael works on learning initiatives and operations within the Global Legal Empowerment Network.
+This includes learning exchanges, the resource library, and the annual Legal Empowerment Leadership Course, as well as other areas such as communications and monitoring and evaluation.
 He has worked within access to justice, legal empowerment, and international development since 2004.

 I am mohamed s kamara office assistant port loko office Namati Sierra Leone.

 I work on the Global Programs team at Namati.
 My background is in organizing, human rights, and civic engagement.

 Mustafa is the Program Officer for Namati’s Citizenship Program.
 He has 7 years’ experience supporting partner organizations working with community-based paralegals on Citizenship issues in Kenya, Bangladesh, Jordan, and Myanmar.
 Before joining Namati, he was the Program Manager at the Nubian Rights Forum, a Kenyan NGO, where he managed a team of 7 paralegals assisting the Nubian ethnic minority in applying for citizenship documents.
 His responsibilities included overseeing casework, managing an online paralegal case database, and advocacy efforts.
 Mustafa also has previous experience with a wide range of community work, including hosting radio programs such as Uhaki Radio Programme: Showcasing Politically Motivated Violence, and Uhaki Radio Programme: Re-integration of Ex-inmates, and volunteering with the Kenyan Red Cross.
 Mustafa is passionate about solving injustices, enlightening communities through civic education, networking with government and civil society counterparts, and providing technical support to other NGOs starting similar paralegal projects.
 He is currently pursuing a degree in Development Studies at the University of Eastern Africa Baraton, Nairobi.